-Under the provisions of the Companies Act, 2013, Shri Rajendra Desai (DIN: 08197675), Director of the Company, retires at the ensuing Annual General Meeting of the Company and are eligible for reappointment.
-The Board recommends their reappointment as directors of the Company, subject to retire by rotation.
+Under the provisions of the Companies Act, 2013, Shri Sudip B Patel (DIN: 00226676), and Shri Mitesh C Shah (DIN: 06641167); Directors of the company retire at the ensuing Annual General Meeting of the Company and are eligible for reappointment.
+The Board recommends their reappointments as directors of the Company, subject to retire by rotation.